efregoso/eecs393_rxr353-anr41/README.md

 #This is the repo for eecs393: Spring 2017
-#Collaborator Names: Rohan Krishna Ramkhumar, Ashley Roberson
+#Collaborator Names: Rohan K, Ashley R, Sasha B
 #Collaborator IDs: rxr353, anr41